 See how others avoided medical debt by crowdfunding

-Olivia’s brother was a 100% match for the transplant, so a family friend started a crowdfunding fundraiser on GoFundMe to make the procedure a reality.
-The fundraiser raised over $300,000 in just two months, and Olivia is well on her way to her goal.
+Olivia was in middle school when she was diagnosed with a rare cancer, T-Lymphoblastic Lymphoma.
+Oliva’s doctors recommended a bone marrow transplant to kick cancer for good—but this $900,000 procedure wasn’t covered under their family’s insurance plan.
+Olivia’s brother was a 100% match for the transplant, so a family friend started a fundraiser to make the procedure a reality.
+The campaign raised over $300,000 in just two months, and Olivia is well on her way to her goal.

-Raluca launched a GoFundMe and told the world her mom’s story.
-By writing a compelling fundraiser story full of emotional details and posting frequent updates to keep her donors in the loop, Raluca touched supporters.
-She has been able to raise nearly $170,000 for her mom’s cancer treatment.
+When Raluca’s mom was diagnosed with mesothelioma, she was shocked.
+She was also terrified of treatment costs.
+Her mom wasn’t a US citizen and was uninsured.
+Raluca started a fundraiser and told the world her mom’s story.
+With a compelling story full of emotional details and posting frequent updates to keep her donors in the loop, Raluca touched supporters.
+To date, she has raised nearly $170,000 for her mom’s cancer treatment through her fundraiser.

 Get relief for costly out of pocket medical costs

 From minor surgeries to major cancer treatments, medical-related expenses aren’t cheap—with or without insurance.
 If you’ve exhausted other options to conquer mounting medical costs, try something new like fundraising.
 We know the situation may seem impossible, but every day we see people use medical fundraising successfully to receive both the financial and emotional support they need.
 Then you can rest knowing all related medical care expenses are paid for.
 Sign up today and start your own medical fundraiser, and focus on what matters most to you.